1 Syntax for Modifiers: a generalization of linear-types syntax

 • Field declaration: data T = MkT { field %Many :: Int }.

 • Class declaration: %Mod class C a where ....
 Other declaration forms are similar.
-This proposal does not introduce any valid modifiers for types, but #390 does.
+This proposal does not introduce any valid modifiers for classes, but #390 does.

 • It is expected that the matchability of #242 will have a kind Matchability.
 Then, users will be able to write Int %Many %Matchable -> Bool or Int %Matchable %Many -> Bool.
 The details are left to #242 (assuming this proposal is accepted first).
 The author of #242, Csongor Kiss, was involved in the conceptualization of this proposal.